zsotyooo/layback.js/README.md

 ```

 # Documentation

+Layback is a lightweight javascript "framework", allowing you to enpower your classes with different properties.
+You can use observers, getters, setters, dom access, jquery pluginiser, collection, and responsiveness.
+But more importantly you can write your own, reusable features.

 ## Applying layback to your functions
 There are two ways to apply the layback features to your function.